tainacan/tainacan-wiki/dev/phpdoc/classes/Tainacan/Entities/Collection.md

 ### repository

-The repository of that entity
+The repository instance for this entity.

 ```php
 protected string $repository